What's New!

 Theodosius realized that he had not enough strength to drive them out and so in 382 he signed a foedus (agreement) with them

-by which they were entitled to live in and rule with their own laws a territory within the
+by which they were entitled to live and rule with their own laws in a territory within the

 borders of the empire: